Options

 chat

-• Sends a chat completion request to the active AI provider and returns the assistant's text response.
+• Sends a chat completion request to the active AI provider and returns the assistant's response as an object with a text property.
+The object shape is stable so future fields (e.g. token usage, finish reason) can be added without breaking existing plugins.

 The active provider and model are controlled by the user in Settings → AI.
 Plugins should not assume any particular provider or model.